Frequently Asked Questions

 When should I order my test?

-We ask that you order your test at least 3 weeks before your desired test date.
+We ask that you order your test 3 weeks to 6 months before your desired test date.
 If you order a paper test, we will mail you the test materials 2 weeks before your scheduled test week.
 School or large group orders must be placed 6 to 8 weeks before the test date.

 What if I want to test sooner than three weeks from now?